FlyingManya/FlyingManya/README.md

 <br>

 *I am currently pursuing a Bachelor's degree in Computer Science and Engineering from NIT Jalandhar, Punjab.
-Immersed in the dynamic fields of Software Development and Machine Learning, I am also actively seeking internship opportunities to further enrich my practical knowledge.
+Immersed in the dynamic fields of Software Development and Machine Learning, I am currently pursuing an internship at Oracle.
 Alongside my academic endeavors, I am dedicated to honing my skills in Data Structures and Algorithms.
 On top of all that, I indulge in the art of blogging.
 Excitedly anticipating the prospect of contributing to meaningful projects, I am a firm believer in the transformative power of #TechForGood.